 Creating a Bicycle Friendly Community in Rochester

-- Rochester celebrated Bike Week 2013 in May.
+Rochester celebrated Bike Week 2015 May 10-16.
 Check out the web page for a list of all the events!

 Recognition of Rochester's Efforts

 Fill out the Comment Form - We want to hear from you!

 Call 311 for more information on bicycling in Rochester.

 The Bicycle Master Plan serves as a framework for the City's investment in bicycle infrastructure.